-We are proud to have the support of a number of passionate, high-profile supporters, who fit the championing of Fairtrade values to a wide audience into their busy lives.
+We are proud to have the support of a number of passionate, high-profile supporters, who generously fit the championing of Fairtrade values to a wide audience into their busy lives pro bono.

-Our celebrity ambassadors promote our work as widely as possible alongside their day jobs.
+Our celebrity ambassadors kindly donate their time and talent to promote our work as widely as possible alongside their day jobs.

 Allegra visited the tea and nut producers of the National Smallholder Farmers’ Association of Malawi with Harriet Lamb in 2008.
 They travelled around the small country including to the remote area of Mchinji that lies at the far west of Malawi where the Zambian and Mozambique borders meet.
 She met independent farmers with less than a hectare of land to support themselves and their families.
 Due to the African Aids epidemic, nearly everyone she met also has adopted orphans, usually anything between one and three, but she did meet one village elder who had 15.
 Judith Harry, now 38, is a single mother of a teenage girl and looks after two orphans and her mother.
 Judith told Allegra: “The guaranteed fair price that comes with Fairtrade is important as we make a profit when we sell our nuts and we can use the money to lift up our lives”.
 Allegra was moved to hear that, in Malawi, people have to pay to send children to secondary school and, although primary school is free, uniforms must be purchased or the young pupils risk being turned away.

 Allegra has been an active supporter of Fairtrade ever since, helping at a party to recruit other celebrities later in 2008 and most recently speaking at the Supporter Conference last Autumn.